079: A Brief Visit To Silent Hill

 This game dealt with a lot of serious themes that most of us, not just teenagers, deal with in today’s society.
 One of the most central was the ever-present specter of social media and how it affects our self worth and opinion of ourselves.
 This is represented by Anita’s struggle to get more likes and followers, and also by the blinking eyes adorning the hallways in the later game.
 The desire to be noticed… to be seen… is one that almost all of us have felt at one time or another.
 For Anita, this was her life, her prison.
 She was made to feel worthless, to feel like a curse by her mother, so she sought the validation she craved elsewhere.

 Which brings us to the theme of family trauma.
-Much of what we becomes starts at home, with our parents.
+Much of what we become starts at home, with our parents.
 For good or bad.
 This game kept returning to the looming presence and impact of family.
 Anita’s mom saw her and her brother as a burden, a curse, something dragging her down and keeping her from love and enjoying life.
 The mysterious diary girl’s family (Amelie?) was supportive but had the inadvertent affect of putting more pressure on her than she could take.
 She was driven to make them proud, to fulfill her potential for them.
 Not to mention the references to her creepy brother… the result of his presence made her want to rush to get away from home, which should have been her safe haven.
 While Maya’s parents were not mentioned, it’s safe to assume they’re the ones who moved her to Germany where she felt uncomfortable and out of place.
 And possibly kept her apart from the boy she loved.
 The only normal locations in the game were at school… the hallway, the library.
 Even the locations that were the character’s homes were run down and grimy, transported to the Villa.
 But was school really a safe, normal place?

 The theme of bullying was important too.
 The kids at school, the anonymous posters online, and Anita herself, who proved to be a bully in her own way against Maya, who she asserted through much of the game to be her friend.
 It’s said that bullies lash out due to their own problems, but the end result of the bullying is more the issue here.
 The insults on post-it notes that clutter Anita’s hellscape, the faceless smoke monsters of her peers laughing and making rude comments, and the worst of all— an act of jealousy preventing a troubled and lonely girl from finding the help and support she needed.